Paseo del Volcan is an essential long-range need for our region.

 Presentation: Gives background information on this project.
 Councilor Lewis has given this presentation to elected officials, neighborhood leaders and private entities to help them understand the importance of completing this road.

-Contact your elected officials and tell that they need to plan for our region’s future by making this project a priority!
+Contact your elected officials and tell them that they need to plan for our region’s future by making this project a priority!

 - Contact U.S. Senator Martin Heinrich